 In Argentina, one daughter of patriarch Madariaga is married to a Frenchman while the other is married to a German thus leading to a crisis when Nazi Germany occupies France and some Madariaga family members fight on opposite sides.

-In Argentina, the family man Julio Madariaga is the patriarch of his family and considers his farm the paradise on Earth.
-One of his daughters, Luisa Desnoyers, has married the Frenchman immigrant Marcelo Desnoyers and they have one son, the playboy Julio, and one daughter, the gorgeous student of Sorbonne Chi Chi.
-His other daughter, Elena von Hartrott, has married the German Karl von Hartrott, and they have three sons: Heinrich, Gustav and Franz.
+In Argentina, family man Julio Madariaga (Lee J. Cobb) is the patriarch of his family and considers his farm paradise on Earth.
+One of his daughters, Dona Luisa Desnoyers (Harriet E. MacGibbon), has married French immigrant Marcelo Desnoyers (Charles Boyer) and they have one son, the playboy Julio (Glenn Ford), and one daughter, the gorgeous student of Sorbonne Chi Chi (Yvette Mimieux).
+His other daughter, Elena von Hartrott (Kathryn Givney), has married German Karl von Hartrott (Paul Lukas), and they have three sons: Heinrich (Karlheinz Böhm), Gustav (Brian Avery), and Franz (Richard Franchot).
 In 1938, Heinrich returns from Germany for a family reunion and when he tells that he has joined the S.S., the displeased Julio Madariaga has a heart attack and dies.
-When France is occupied by the Germans, the family reunites in Paris and Franz is the Nazi administrator in France.
+When France is occupied by the Germans, the family reunites in Paris, and Franz is the Nazi administrator in France.
 The alienated Julio has a studio where he paints, and has a love affair with Marguerite Laurier (Ingrid Thulin),...Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 33 of 45 people found this review helpful.

 Was this review helpful to you?